VidathDissanayake/notes/networking/IP addresses.md

 IP addresses can change from device to device but **cannot be active simultaneously more than once within the same network**.

-There are 2 types of ip address ranges.
+There are 2 types of IP address ranges.
 - Public IP addresses
 - Private IP addresses